 The tax credit may be claimed by either spouse, or apportioned between them.

 Any costs which qualify as child care costs must first be claimed as child care costs, with the remainder of eligible costs then claimed through the fitness credit.

-For more information, see the Canada Revenue Agency document 5007-PC Information for Residents of Manitoba, and look for Line 5838 Children's Fitness Amount.
+For more information, see the Canada Revenue Agency document 5007-PC Information for Residents of Manitoba, Line 58325 Fitness Amount.

 There is also a Children's Arts and Cultural Activities tax credit available to Manitoba residents.